King and pawn versus king endgame: Pawns other than rook pawns

 An easy way to remember the key squares is to note that if the pawn is not beyond the midpoint of the board, there are three key squares that are two ranks ahead.
 If the pawn is on the fifth or sixth rank there are six key squares on the two ranks in front of the pawn.
 If the pawn is on the seventh rank, the adjoining squares on the seventh and eighth ranks are key squares.

 Once White's king occupies a key square he can keep the opposing king from blocking the advance of the pawn, as will be shown below.

 Knight pawn exception

 There is an exception to the key squares rule with a knight pawn, the black king in the corner, and Black to move.
-In the diagram on the right, with the white king on either the square indicated or the square marked by a cross, the position is stalemate if Black is to move.
+In the diagram, with the white king on either the square indicated or the square marked by a cross, the position is stalemate if Black is to move.
 This is sometimes known as the b- (or g-) pawn trap.